Samsung TV Dark Screen? EASY Fixes!

 This site is part of various affiliate programs.
 Links may give us a small compensation for any purchases you make, at no additional cost to you.
 Please read the disclaimer policy for full details.

-A Samsung TV dark screen can be caused by incorrect picture settings, or be a sign of a failing backlight.
+Your Samsung TV screen can be too dark because of incorrect picture settings, such as Motion Lighting or Eco Mode being on, or be a sign of a failing backlight.

 But it is actually pretty easy to fix a Samsung TV screen that’s darker than normal, provided you are happy to put in a little effort.